-Tahir Johnson of the National Cannabis Industry Association (NCIA) lamented there is no definition of “social equity” in the New Jersey cannabis bill either.
-Johnson, while experienced in the industry elsewhere in the country, is a native of Trenton.
+Tahir Johnson of the National Cannabis Industry Association (NCIA) lamented there’s no definition of “social equity” in the New Jersey cannabis bill either.
+While experienced in the industry elsewhere in the country, Johnson is a native of Trenton.
 He wanted them to remove license caps, making it more difficult and competitive for minorities to obtain a license.

 “The reasons it is important, you’re looking at creating a new industry bringing billions of dollars,” Johnson said.